 So where can I find them?

 While we were provided with a sample backpack for testing, all opinions above are our own, and based on our own, trail-tested experience.
-Some links on Trailful are affiliate links, which means that the merchant might pay us a commission if you purchase a product after clicking our links.
-This helps support our work, at no extra cost to you.
+Some links on Trailful are affiliate links, which means that the merchant might pay us a commission if you purchase a product after clicking our links, at no extra cost to you.
 We only recommend gear that we personally use and love.